 – Appreciating what you have Gratitude

-1. Liking– Take some time out to reflect on what are those specific tasks or activities that you especially like doing at work.
-Once you have identified that, make it a point to do such activities at least once a day.
-If you are engaged in doing what you love, your energy will certainly go higher, and it will act as a fuel to continue with a lesser interesting yet significant aspect of your work.
+- Liking– Take some time out to reflect on what are those specific tasks or activities that you especially like doing at work.
+Once you have identified that, make it a point to do such activities at least once in a day.
+If you are engaged in doing what you love, your energy will certainly go higher and it will act as a fuel to continue with lesser interesting yet significant aspect of your work.
 Listing down such things will give you tremendous clarity.
-It will also move your focus away from what you do not like to what you like.
-So let us not waste a single minute.
+It will also move your focus away from what you don’t like to what you like.
+So let’s not waste a single minute.
 Just stop reading this article and reach out to the nearest notebook that you have.
 Write down all the activities that you do at work and then circle on one or two things that give you maximum energy.

-2. Strength – Most of the time, we tend to focus on our weaknesses rather than on our strengths.
-We do the same for our subordinates, and our bosses do the same for us.
-As it is a human tendency.
-We must shift our focus from our weaknesses to our strengths.
-That is a significant step in your leadership development effort.
+- Strength – Most of the time we have a tendency to focus on our weaknesses instead of our strengths.
+We do the same for our subordinates and our bosses do the same for us.
+As that’s a human tendency.
+It’s important that we shift our focus from our weaknesses to our strengths.
+That’s a significant step in your leadership development effort.
 There is a saying that energy flows wherever we put our attention.
-So, If you focus on weaknesses, you will soon see them growing, and if you put your attention on your strengths, they shall grow.
+So, If you focus on weaknesses you will soon see them growing and if you put your attention on your strengths, they shall certainly grow.

 So, what is the best way to recognize your strengths?
 There are two ways, extrinsically and intrinsically.

-Extrinsically, you can ask your colleagues, your boss, and your friends to share what they consider your strengths.
-Also, observe in which aspect of the work you get the highest compliments.
-Intrinsically, you can notice what activity gives you maximum joy.
+Extrinsically, you can ask your colleagues, your boss and your friends to share what they consider as your strengths.
+Also, observe in which aspect of your work you get maximum compliments.
+Intrinsically, you can observe, what activity gives you maximum joy.
 Any act that is a combination of the above two aspects is your strength.

-3. Life Purpose– All humans have their unique purpose in this life, however, very few are aware of it.
-If your actions are not in alignment with your life purpose, you will feel a kind of vacuum in what you do.
-So you must be aware of your life purpose.
-Jack Canfield, the famous author, and leadership development expert, in his book the success principles in chapter 2, shares a three-step process to identify one’s life purpose.
-Do make it a point to read that book, and recognize your life purpose, if you haven’t done it yet.
+- Life Purpose– All humans have their unique purpose in this life, however very few are aware of it.
+If your actions are not aligned to your purpose, you will feel a kind of vacuum in what you do.
+So it’s important that you are aware of your life purpose.
+Jack Canfield, the famous author and leadership development expert in his book, the success principles in chapter 2 shares a wonderful three-step process to identify one’s life purpose.
+Do make it a point to read that book and identify your life purpose, if you haven’t done it yet.

-4. Gratitude – Finally, even if you are the wealthiest person on earth, and you don’t have gratitude for that, you will not be fulfilled.
+- Gratitude – Finally, even if you are the richest person on earth, and you don’t have gratitude for that, you will not be fulfilled.
 Valuing what you have is a very significant attribute for being fulfilled.

-To conclude, Fulfillment is an outcome of the conscious constructive actions that you take, and its absence is a reminder that you need to spend some time with yo
+To conclude, Fulfillment is an outcome of the conscious constructive actions that you take and its absence is a reminder that you need to spend some time with yourself.